BerndStorck/G-UP/README.md

 ## License

-go-up is free software.
+g-up is free software.
 You can redistribute it and/or modify it under the terms of the GNU General Public License Version 2.0. as published by the Free Software Foundation.
 A copy of the GNU GPL 2.0 is provided with the software.